fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 I like my code fully typed.
 Unfortunately, react-router has always been non-cooperative in providing type safety for route parameters.

-It's possible to use [generatePath](https://reactrouter.com/web/api/generatePath) to build path with parameters and have some typing, but it's [not perfect](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/52914).
+It's possible to use [generatePath](https://reactrouter.com/web/api/generatePath) to build a path with parameters and have some typing, but it's [not perfect](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/52914).
 There is no built-in way to build query or hash, let alone type them, and there is no type safety for route state either.

 Parsing is even worse.
 There is no built-in way to parse query or hash, and almost all typing is done by casting, which is error-prone.

-There are some libraries that allow type safety, but they are more or less incomplete and restrictive.
+There are some libraries for providing type safety, but they are more or less incomplete and restrictive.
 The best I've seen so far is [typesafe-routes](https://www.npmjs.com/package/typesafe-routes), but it doesn't provide type safety for route state and hash, and it puts restrictions on what paths can be used.
 For instance, it doesn't support custom regexps for parameters.

 ## The solution

 Enter [react-router-typesafe-routes](https://www.npmjs.com/package/react-router-typesafe-routes).
-It tries to be as comprehensive, extensible and non-restrictive as possible.
+It tries to be as comprehensive, extensible, and non-restrictive as possible.

 ### Route definition